andersonaguiar/GulpFile/README.md

 ##Configuration

-The configuration of plugins can be localize in [`gulp/config.js`](https://github.com/andersonaguiar/GulpFile/blob/master/gulp/config.js)
+The configuration of plugins can be localized in [`gulp/config.js`](https://github.com/andersonaguiar/GulpFile/blob/master/gulp/config.js)

 ##Usage